TapLink/taplink-go/README.md

 	// After loading config, you can access the list of servers the client can connect to with Config().Servers log.Println("using servers", api.Config().Servers())

-	// To change the connection strategy to use a random server: taplink.HostSelectionMethod = taplink.HostSelectRandom

-	// To change the connection strategy to use a round robin selection stragegy: taplink.HostSelectionMethod = taplink.HostSelectRoundRobin

 	// To get the stats, use these funcs... log.Println("total number of requests made", api.Stats().Get(taplink.DefaultHost).Requests())
 	log.Println("history of latency for each successful request", api.Stats().Get(taplink.DefaultHost).Latency())